-Mark Duggan was asked by the BBC in 2009 to interview Robert Serling, who lived in Tucson.
+The BBC asked Mark Duggan in 2009 to interview Robert Serling, who lived in Tucson.
 The occasion was the 50th anniversary of the first Twilight Zone episode.
-Robert shared many memories of his brother Rod, and also talked about his own successful career as a journalist and author.
+Robert shared many memories of his brother Rod and talked about his successful career as a journalist and author.

 Tucson, Ariz. – Robert and Rodman Serling grew up in Binghamton, N.Y., in a simple world of King Kong and baseball and carousels in the park.

 Life became more complicated for Rod after he served in WW II.
 According to Robert, his younger brother returned from duty a changed man.

 He knows his brother saw things in the war that forever affected him, that he was reluctant to talk about, even with family.

 Rod Serling could only deal with them by being intensely imaginative and creative.